A Business Coach With a Passion For Great Service and Great Businesses

 I didn’t know what a business coach did exactly, didn’t really think I would ever get the job, but I recognized the company name because I had once read Michael Gerber’s book The E-Myth Revisited.
 This was his coaching company as it turned out.

 To make a long story short, I did get hired and realized shortly after I started that I had found my place in the Universe!
-Helping small business owners work past their frustrations of not having enough time, money, and a life gave me a sense of gratification and affirmation that was addicting.
+Helping small business owners work past their frustrations of not having enough time, money, and life gave me a sense of gratification and affirmation that was addicting.

 How do you serve your clients uniquely?